4chan terminology

 kino

-Directly means a film that has very high artistic value.
+Directly means FilmsFilms that has very high artistic value.
 Often used to mean a great story in any medium.

 this

 Followed after a link to a previous post, it means “I agree with this”.
-Sometimes there is no other text besides the word, where it is to be understood the user wanted to highlight that post because imageboard do not have any other function such as upvotes.
+Sometimes there is no other text besides the word, where it is to be understood the user wanted to highlight that post because imageboards do not have upvotes.

 George Orwell quote from the book 1984 being associated with the Facebook like button